If you're a local student on a low income or struggling financially, you may be able to apply for financial support towards computers and equipment.

 - are Indigenous Australians,

-Please read through our guidelines before submitting your application online (PDF, 83kB, 2 pages).
-If the onilne form link in the PDF cannot open properly, please copy and paste it in your browser.
+- Please read through our guidelines before submitting your application online (PDF, 83kB, 2 pages).
+If the online form link in the PDF cannot open properly, please copy and paste it into your browser.